OpenCilk/www.opencilk.org/src/posts/2022-09-07-my-experience-teaching-performance-engineering.md

 ---
 {% imgLeft "/img/John Owens Headshot.png", "130px" %}

 In fall 2021, I taught a graduate course in performance engineering at UC Davis, based on [MIT's 6.106](/community/teach-performance/#performance-engineering-of-software-systems).
-I had an absolutely fantastic time learning and teaching this material.
-I felt like a conduit, delivering enormous value to my students based on the MIT class I was adapting.
+I had an absolutely fantastic time learning and teaching this material, and was fortunate to have such a rich set of teaching material from which to begin.
 I hope this account inspires you to try your own hand teaching performance engineering.

 My friends in industry tell me they see so many job candidates who can program in JavaScript and Python but simply don't have the background to dive into performance at the level needed at their companies.
-Academics can help students to bridge this gap -- without compromising conceptual rigor.
+What I internalized from my teaching experience is that performance engineering is something that can be taught, and taught well, and can deliver real and rare skills to our students.
-Our students so often learn small and deep slices of technical material.
+So much of our teaching is small and deep slices of technical material.
-We need to teach more than that, so they can learn the broadly interconnected material covered in courses like performance engineering.
+But understanding the big picture, and techniques and approaches that cross layers of the computing stack, are at least as important.
+Finally, besides its importance, I found this material provided a rich intellectual experience for me, and a lot of fun besides.

-If you have any questions or want to discuss teaching performance engineering, please [let me know](mailto:jowens@ucdavis.edu).
+If you have any questions or want to discuss teaching performance engineering, please [let me know](https://www.ece.ucdavis.edu/~jowens/).

 ## Course context: students, prerequisites, and academic calendars